grafana/grafana/contribute/ISSUE_TRIAGE.md

 #### Standard issue information that must be included

-Various [issue templates](https://github.com/grafana/grafana/issues/new/choose) are used by the issue author to collect information from the issue reporter.
-The following list describes the standard issue information that must be included.
+Grafana uses various [issue templates](https://github.com/grafana/grafana/issues/new/choose) to collect information from the issue reporter.
+The following list describes the standard information that is included.

 ##### Bug reports